jaimicore/R_utilities/README.md

 ### Generate randomized (weighted) networks

-Given an input weighted network, generates *X* randomized copies of the network, we preserve the number of times each target gene appears in the input network.
+Given an input weighted network, returns a randomized version without duplicated targets.
+We preserve the number of times each target gene appears in the input network.

-In other words, if a gene (e.g., *TP53*) is regulated by 15 genes in the input netwtork, each of the randomized networks will contain *TP53* regulated by 15 different genes, this is important to preserve the connectivity of the input network but we *may lost* the biological relevance of the connections.
+In other words, if a gene (e.g., *TP53*) is regulated by 15 genes in the input network, the resulting randomized network will contain *TP53* regulated by 15 distinct genes, this is important to preserve the original connectivity of the input network but we may lost the biological relevance of the connections.

-When the option *--exlcusive* is indicated, the original targets will not be assigned as new random targets.
-Note that in many cases, a gene can be targeted by most of the genes in the network, in this cases, this condition is no applied.
+When the option *--exlcusive* is indicated, the original targets will not be assigned as random targets.
+Note, however, that in many cases, a gene can be targeted by most of the genes in the network, in these cases, this condition will not be applied.

 Requires: